cosmos-spaces/ansible-cosmos-validators/README.md

 ```

 ## Architecture
-For every chain where we run a validator on mainnet, we run 2 sentry (relayer) nodes connected to a 3/3 cosigner node horcrux cluster.
+For every chain where we run a validator on mainnet, we run 2 sentry nodes connected to a 3/3 cosigner node horcrux cluster.

 Leveraging [Horcrux](https://github.com/strangelove-ventures/horcrux/tree/main) provides high-availability while maintaining high security and avoiding double signing via consensus and failover detection mechanisms.
-This allows to connect multiple sentry (relayer) nodes to cosigner nodes, which reduces downtime and block signing failures, and increases fault tolerance and resiliency of blockchain operations.
+This allows to connect multiple sentry nodes to cosigner nodes, which reduces downtime and block signing failures, and increases fault tolerance and resiliency of blockchain operations.

 ## Node Setup
 Typically, a cloud server provides a machine with root access and insecure setup.
 This ansible playbook is designed to address those issues.
 It is based on Ubuntu 22.04, but it should be applicable to other Ubuntu images.
 To run this playbook, you will need a user with sudo privileges.
 This playbook does not create a user on purpose as a security measure to avoid using root.
 This playbook will perform the following: